Train Leaders for Ministry by Paul J. Bucknell

 Keep Track of each area of training.

 We need a general and a specific plan.
-Seminaries and Bible schools are not designed to train a person’s character but advance their knowledge.
+Seminaries and Bible schools are not designed to train a person’s character but to advance their knowledge.
 Nor does it train them on how to relate to others with whom they disagree.

-The place to train individuals such qualities is in your own church before they attend any formal training.
+The place to train individuals in such qualities is in your own church before they attend any formal training.

 Purchase the-Book (pdf, epub, mobi)